needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsDevelopmentCycle.md

 You can also disable exceptions by unchecking the **Log Runtime Exceptions** option in the [`AddressableAssetSettings`](xref:UnityEditor.AddressableAssets.Settings.AddressableAssetSettings) object Inspector.
 You can implement the [`ResourceManager.ExceptionHandler`](xref:UnityEngine.ResourceManagement.ResourceManager.ExceptionHandler) property with your own exception handler if desired, but this should be done after Addressables finishes runtime initialization (see below).

+Enable the [build layout report](DiagnosticTools.md#build-layout-report) to get information and statistics about your content builds.
+You can use this report to help verify that your builds are creating your bundles as you expect.

 ## Initialization objects
 You can attach objects to the Addressable Assets settings and pass them to the initialization process at runtime.
 The [`CacheInitializationSettings`](xref:UnityEditor.AddressableAssets.Settings.CacheInitializationSettings) object controls Unity's caching API at runtime.
 To create your own initialization object, create a ScriptableObject that implements the [`IObjectInitializationDataProvider`](xref:UnityEngine.ResourceManagement.Util.IObjectInitializationDataProvider) interface.
 This is the Editor component of the system responsible for creating the [`ObjectInitializationData`](xref:UnityEngine.ResourceManagement.Util.ObjectInitializationData) that is serialized with the runtime data.